Characterization of the Quasi-Stationary State of an Impurity Driven by Monochromatic Light I - The Effective Theory: The effective atomic master equation

 The aim of this paper is to analyze the atomic dynamics resulting from the restriction on $\mathcal{B}(\mathbb{C}^{d})$ of the full dynamics generated by the symmetric derivation $\delta _{t}^{(\lambda ,\eta )}$.
 See Equation ( \ref{derivation full nija}).
 This corresponds to the family $\{\omega _{ \mathrm{at}}\left( t\right) \}_{t\in \mathbb{R}_{0}^{+}}$ of states defined by (\ref{ninja1}) or, equivalently, to the family $\{\rho _{\mathrm{at} }\left( t\right) \}_{t\in \mathbb{R}_{0}^{+}}$ of density matrices.
 More precisely, we are interested in the time--behavior of observables related to atomic levels only, and not to correlations between different levels.
 This amounts to study the orthogonal projection $P_{\mathfrak{D}}\left( \rho _{ \mathrm{at}}\left( t\right) \right) $ of the atomic density matrix $\rho _{ \mathrm{at}}\left( t\right) $ on the subspace

 of block--diagonal matrices.
 In other words, we analyze the density matrix

 for any $t\in \mathbb{R}_{0}^{+}$.

 As proven in \cite{BruPedraWestrich2011b}, the density matrix $\rho _{ \mathrm{at}}\left( t\right) $ can be well approximated, uniformly in time, on the subspace $\mathfrak{D}$ by the solution of an effective non--autonomous initial value problem in $\mathcal{B}(\mathbb{C}^{d})$, \emph{the effective atomic master (or Kossakowski--Lindblad) equation} described in Section \ref{effective subsection}.
-The corresponding time evolution is generated by the time--dependent Lindbladian $\mathfrak{L} _{t}^{\left( \lambda ,\eta \right) }$ defined in Section \ref{Section M eq defs} and its derivation from the microscopic model is discussed in \ref {microscopic dynamics to an effective atomic}.
-In Section \ref{section Spohn's assumption} we impose a condition, introduced in \cite[Theorem 2] {Spohn1977} in the context of relaxing CP semigroups, on the dissipative part of this generator which is a non--commutative version of the irreducibility of classical Markov chains and ensures the existence of the (quasi--) stationary state for populations at large times.
+The corresponding time evolution is generated by the time--dependent Lindbladian $\mathfrak{L} _{t}^{\left( \lambda ,\eta \right) }$ defined in Section \ref{Section M eq defs}.
+In Section \ref{section Spohn's assumption} we impose a condition, introduced in \cite[Theorem 2]{Spohn1977} in the context of relaxing CP semigroups, on the dissipative part of this generator which is a non--commutative version of the irreducibility of classical Markov chains and ensures the existence of the (quasi--) stationary state for populations at large times.